'This Is Depraved Conduct': Couple Charged With Torture After Kids Found Shackled

 Editor's note: This report includes disturbing descriptions of child abuse.

-Just days after Louise and David Turpin's 13 children were discovered deeply malnourished and — in some cases — shackled to furniture in their home, the Southern California couple have been charged with torture, child abuse and false imprisonment.
-The two parents now face the possibility of life in prison.
+Just days after Louise and David Turpin's 13 children were discovered deeply malnourished and — in some cases — shackled to furniture in their home, the Southern California couple has been charged with torture, child abuse and false imprisonment.
+The two parents face the possibility of life in prison.

 "As a prosecutor, there are cases that stick with you, that will haunt you," Riverside County District Attorney Michael Hestrin said at a news conference Thursday.
 "Sometimes in this business, we're faced with looking at human depravity — and that's what we're looking at here."

-The Turpin children, who range in age from 2 years old to 29, allegedly suffered years of neglect and escalating abuse, both physical and psychological.
-For at least eight years and in three different homes, Hestrin said the children were forced to eat rarely, shower no more than once a year, and when punished, were often beaten, strangled or tied up "for weeks or even months at a time."
+The Turpin children, who range in age from 2 to 29, allegedly suffered years of neglect and escalating abuse, both physical and psychological.
+For at least eight years and in three homes, Hestrin said the children were forced to eat rarely, shower no more than once a year and, when punished, were often beaten, strangled or tied up "for weeks or even months at a time."

 "Circumstantial evidence in the house suggests that the victims were often not released from their chains to go to the bathroom," Hestrin added.

 Police did not discover the house in Perris, Calif., until Sunday, when the 17-year-old daughter enacted a plan she and her siblings had been working on for more than two years.
-Hestrin said the daughter, together with another sibling, escaped through a window — and though the other sibling soon grew frightened and turned back, the 17-year-old forged ahead and contacted local police.
+Hestrin said that the daughter, together with another sibling, escaped through a window — and that though the other sibling soon grew frightened and turned back, the 17-year-old forged ahead and contacted local police.

 What they found appalled them.